seanswyi/transformer-implementation/README.md

 ## Example Run

 Running the `make run` command should run the code with the default settings along with the option to use multiple GPU's.
-My personal run uses two NVIDIA Titan XP's and takes approximately 9 hours to finish the entire process.
+My personal run uses two NVIDIA Titan Xp's and takes approximately 9 hours to finish the entire process.
 The result should give you something like the following (from W&B dashboard):

 <p align="center">
   <img src="https://github.com/seanswyi/transformer-implementation/blob/main/images/transformer_images.jpg?raw=true" alt="Run Results"/>